simonhearne/webperfninja/_posts/2015-08-07-future-of-web-performance-1.md

 title:  "The Future of Web Performance - Part 1"
 date:   2015-08-07 23:00:00
 category: 2015
-description: "Web performance is a hot topic now, how will upcoming technologies change the way we manage it in the future?"
+description: "Web performance is critically important, how will upcoming technologies change the way we manage it?"
 tags: [web, performance, webperf, future]
 comments: true
 image: